-The Saint Louis Story Stitchers Artists Collective is professional artists and urban youth ages 15-24, working together to create social change.
-The Collective collects local stories, reframes and retells them through art, writing and performance to promote understanding, civic pride, intergenerational relationships and literacy.
-Story Stitchers are artists-in-residence at Kranzberg Arts Foundation in vibrant Grand Center and run a Storefront Studio at 616 N Skinker Blvd. in the Loop District.
+Saint Louis Story Stitchers Artists Collective comprises professional artists and urban youth ages 16-24, working together to create social change.
+The Collective takes local stories, reframes and retells them through art, writing and performance to promote understanding, civic pride, intergenerational relationships and literacy.
+The goal is to promote a better educated, more peaceful and caring region through storytelling.

 Projects create a platform for community engagement through an artistic lens and with it the Saint Louis Story Stitchers work to shift perceptions and realities and bring hope to the Saint Louis community.

 Sign up for updates and news via your inbox.

 Saint Louis Story Stitchers has been selected as an organization for the City of St. Louis’ Youth at Risk Crime Prevention Grant of 2020.